-1.2.1 OS X & Windows
+1.2.1 Wheels

-Binary wheels are provided on PyPI.
+Binary wheels for macOS, Windows, and Linux are provided on PyPI.
 With a recent-enough pip and setuptools, they should be used automatically.

-1.2.2 Linux
+1.2.2 Source Distribution

-A working C compiler and CFFI environment is required.
-If you've been able to compile Python CFFI extensions before, argon2 cffi should install without any problems.
+A working C compiler and CFFI environment are required.
+If you've been able to compile Python CFFI extensions before, argon2_cffi should install without any problems.